primaryobjects/unity-to-aframe/README.md

 ### Sound Engine

 Using [Howler.js](https://howlerjs.com/) with spacial audio to play sound effects as you approach objects.
 See [example](https://gist.github.com/primaryobjects/66516de4423f302856ecb82f23edb07e#file-index-html) for how to add to your VR objects.

+## References

+This project was originally forked from [UnityAFrameExporter](https://github.com/umiyuki/UnityAFrameExporter).